Carissa Véliz Keynote Speaker

 Carissa Véliz's Biography

-Véliz has published articles in media such as Wired, the Guardian, New Statesman, Slate, and El País.
+Carissa is the author of the highly-acclaimed Privacy Is Power (an Economist book of the year) and the editor of the Oxford Handbook of Digital Ethics.
+She has published in media outlets such as Wired, the Guardian, New Statesman, Slate, and El País.
 Her academic work has been published in The Harvard Business Review, Nature Electronics, Nature Energy, and AI & Society, among other journals.

-In the UK, Véliz has been a witness to the House of Lords Communications and Digital Select Committee and to the Joint Committee on the Draft Online Safety Bill.
-In the United States, she has advised Congress on matters of privacy.
+She has been a witness to the UK House of Lords Communications and Digital Select Committee and to the Joint Committee on the Draft Online Safety Bill.
+In the US, she has advised Congress on matters of privacy.
 In Spain, she was a member of the Group of Experts who advised on the drafting of Digital Rights Charter, and a member of the High-Level Advisory Panel on Technology and Global Order who wrote the Digital Strategy for Spain at the Ministry of Foreign Affairs.

 Carissa Véliz's Speaking Topics